 However, if you find yourself doing this after more than a few days, I’d amp up the pain relief, and stop the sleep tricks.

-Since teething lasts for so long, they will get used to the sensation, and the fewer changes you make the better.
+Since teething lasts for so long, they will get used to the new habits you’re making, and the fewer changes you make the better.

 Try to avoid overtiredness